Azure Virtual Machine Recommended Best Practices for SQL Server with Cloud Block Store

 Beginning with release 6.2.4 of Cloud Block Store, all newly deployed CBS instances by default have enabled support for Azure Accelerated Networking.
 The differentiator of Azure Accelerated Networking relative to their traditional networking architecture is that it offloads much of the networking stack from the virtual machine hardware onto the network card, bypassing the virtualized switches.
 This in turn leads to less latency and VM host CPU utilization so that applications run faster and more consistently.

-The following Windows operating systems support Accelerated Networking and we strongly recommend using them with CBS whenever possible for optimal performance on each NIC attached to the VM:
+Windows Server versions 2016 and later support Accelerated Networking, both Standard and Datacenter Editions.
+Pure strongly recommends using Windows Server that supports Accelerated Networking with CBS whenever possible for optimal performance on each NIC attached to the VM.

-For more information and instructions on how to deploy Windows-based Azure VMs with Accelerated Networking, please see this article.
+For more information and instructions on how to deploy Windows-based Azure VMs with Accelerated Networking and PowerShell, please see the Microsoft Learn article "Use Azure PowerShell to create a VM with Accelerated Networking".

 Considerations for Network Bandwidth and Number of NICs on Azure Virtual Machines